 JISHA conducts the JISHA OSHMS Standards Certification service.
 The certification criteria follow the guidelines of Japan's MHLW and those of the ILO.
 The certification is based on an investigation that includes whether the management system established at the enterprise is helping to improve the level of safety and health, whether the enterprise's OSHMS has been set up properly, and whether it is being operated appropriately to produce step-by-step improvements in safety and health performance.
-In fiscal 2011, JISHA certified 19 new enterprises and renewed certification for 77 enterprises, bringing the number of JISHA-certified enterprises to 287.
+In fiscal 2012, JISHA certified 17 new enterprises and renewed certification for 77 enterprises, bringing the number of JISHA-certified enterprises to 277.
 Of these, seven are outside Japan-including Taiwan, Thailand and China.

-Now that it has been eight years since JISHA started the OSHMS certification service, improvement in the occurrence status of industrial accidents can be seen as the effect of acquiring the OSHMS certification.
-Figure 1 on the next page shows the change in accident rate per 1,000 persons in 47 JISHA-certified workplaces that have renewed the certification.
-Despite the fact that they were, even before acquiring the OSHMS certification, of high OSH level with a low accident rate compared with the entire manufacturing industry, as shown in the figure, their three-year average rate of accidents requiring four or more days off from work declined after certification.
-It further reduced after renewal of certification, which indicates the effect of OSHMS introduction.
+Now that it has been ten years since JISHA started the OSHMS certification service, improvement in the occurrence status of industrial accidents can be seen as the effect of acquiring the OSHMS certification.
+Figure 2 below shows the change in accident rate per 1,000 persons of the average of 112 JISHA-certified workplaces during 2003-2007.
+Despite the fact that they were, even before acquiring the OSHMS certification, of high OSH level with a low accident rate, 3 years before certification, 3 years after the first certification and 3 years after the renewal, each of their three-year average rate of accidents requiring four or more days off from work has certainly declined after certification, which indicates the effect of OSHMS introduction.